spatialcarpentry/data-hygiene/index.md

 ---
 {% include JB/setup %}

-## Goals/Objectives
+## Objectives

-After this lesson, you will:
+After completing this section, you will:

-  - understand methods for sanitizing data
+- Understand methods for sanitizing data
-  - be familiar with symptoms of dirty data
+- Become familiar with symptoms of dirty data
-  - know the benefits of clean data
+- Understand the benefits of clean data

 ## Topics